Here you will learn IELTS speaking part tips.

 And if you’re speaking too fast or too slow, then he’ll also pull you up on that.
 And if you’re using poor grammar, then you’re going to lose marks as well.

 So they’re the four areas that you really, really want to focus on.
-So the first part, as I said, is about you personal issues that that should be relatively easy because you can prepare in advance.
+So the first part, as I said, is about your personal issues that should be relatively easy because you can prepare in advance.

 Make sure you don’t learn it by heart because the examiner will recognize that he doesn’t want just to hear blah, blah, blah, blah, blah, something that you’ve learned by heart.
 Again, this is where intonation comes in.
 You have to have some break in it, some, up and down, undulation in your voice to show that it’s not learnt by heart.